rust-lang/rust-by-example/src/hello/print.md

     // arguments.
 These will be stringified.
     println!("{} days", 31);

-    // There are various optional patterns this works with.
-Positional
+    // Positional arguments can be used.
+Specifying an integer inside `{}`
-    // arguments can be used.
+    // determines which additional argument will be replaced.
+Arguments start
-    println!("{0}, this is {1}. {1}, this is {0}", "Alice", "Bob");
+    // at 0 immediately after the format string println!("{0}, this is {1}. {1}, this is {0}", "Alice", "Bob");

     // As can named arguments.